Utilities and Smart Grid Cybersecurity

 Utility companies and smart meter manufacturers are charged with securing highly sensitive information.
 Consumer energy usage data (CEUD) is passively captured from residences and businesses, while customers’ personally identifiable information (PII) is actively captured.
 Utility companies must secure data endpoints of connected devices to prevent tampering.
 Of equal importance is enterprise device management, especially when dealing with vast infrastructures.

 Futurex provides every type of encryption, key management, and device management functionality through our market-leading HSMs and key management servers.
 We offer flexible deployment: on-premises, in the cloud, or a hybrid.
-This helps utility providers and device manufacturers fulfil specific use cases or deploy entirely new infrastructure.
+This helps utility providers and device manufacturers fulfill specific use cases or deploy entirely new infrastructure.
 Futurex solutions make it easy to establish the CA and PKI needed to create a network of trusted devices.

 Providers of critical power infrastructure benefit from the scalability and versatility of cloud cryptography.
 It eliminates the need for on-premises device management.
 However, the data handled by utilities providers is highly sensitive.
 Providers need to access and control their encryption keys locally.
 An external key management (EKM) or bring your own key (BYOK) solution is needed.